 Menu choice is encouraged to allow for consumer choice and increase participant satisfaction.
 Choice Menus will comply with menu planning requirements.
-If more than one menu item is offered, the food item that has lower nutrient value will be counted.
+If more than one menu item is offered, the food item that has lower nutrient value will be counted towards the weekly nutrient average in computer analysis.
+If using the lowa Guide for Menu Planning, then both meals must meet the guidelines.